-My research is primarily focused on how technology and culture intertwine to transform what it means to do politics today.
+My research is primarily focused on how technology and culture intertwine to transform what it means to think and speak about the political today.

 So far, I’ve attempted to answer this question by focusing on the circulation of various forms of political speech online and offline, and the implications of such circulation on the formation of new public cultures in South Asia.
-I’ve been particularly interested in cases that lie at the intersection of cultural politics, visual culture, and algorithmic media.
+I’ve been particularly interested in cases that lie at the intersection of cultural politics, state-citizen relations, and digital/algorithmic media.

 My work combines media and cultural studies, and science and technology studies (STS) approaches.

-Prior to joining the University of Michigan, I used to work with the School of Media and Cultural Studies at the Tata Institute of Social Sciences, Mumbai, where I was involved in the research, design, and development of two digital archives – ‘Remembering 1992‘ and ‘Mill Mumbai.’
+Prior to joining the University of Michigan, I used to work with the School of Media and Cultural Studies at the Tata Institute of Social Sciences, Mumbai, where I led research, design, and development of two digital archives – ‘Remembering 1992‘ and ‘Mill Mumbai.’